silliman/fabric-lab-IBM-Z/lab2.rst

  drwxr-xr-x 12 bcuser bcuser 4096 Sep  6  2017 marblesUI
  drwxr-xr-x  2 bcuser bcuser 4096 Sep  6  2017 scripts

-An explanation of each of the purpose of each of these files and directories is given here:
+An explanation of the purpose of each of these files and directories is given here:

 The *base* directory contains Docker Compose files that are included in the *docker-compose-template.yaml* file with the *extends* directive.